+The Committee uses performance-based annual cash incentives designed to align executives' interests with those of our shareholders by focusing on strong annual financial and operating results.
 In 2000, the Board of Directors adopted, and the shareholders approved, the Performance-Based Annual Incentive Plan for Executive Officers ("PBAI Plan").
 Under the terms of this plan, an annual maximum of 2.75% of income from operations, as defined in the plan, was established as an incentive pool for the NEOs other than the CFO.
 The total amount of annual incentive awards paid to these individuals cannot exceed this maximum and any individual participant award cannot exceed 30% of the pool.
 The amounts of actual incentive awards made by the Committee to the NEOs have historically been substantially lower than the maximum plan award levels allocated by the PBAI Plan.
 The Committee uses negative discretion under the PBAI Plan to reduce the maximum awards using such factors as it deems appropriate with the primary factor being the performance against the goals in the Officers' Incentive Plan ("OIP") as described in the paragraphs below.

 To determine the actual awards each year, the Committee establishes under the OIP a "threshold", a "target" and a "maximum" incentive amount for each NEO, including the CFO who is not covered under the PBAI Plan.
 These represent a percentage of base salary.
-"Target" is established at a level considered to be competitive as compared to the previously described market surveys.
+Each level represents a different performance expectation considering factors such as the Company's annual operating budget for the year, the Company's prior year's performance, and the historical performance levels of our packaging peer group.
+Target is established at a performance level considered to be above average performance, and the corresponding compensation level equates to what is considered competitive as compared to National Survey Data.
+Threshold goal is set at what is considered minimally acceptable performance and corresponds to what is considered to represent a national survey compensation level, while maximum goal equates to what is believed to represent superior performance for the year and correspondingly an above national survey median compensation opportunity.
 "Threshold" is equal to 40% of "target".
 "Maximum" is equal to two times "target."

 The Committee also determines each year the types of financial measures that will be used under the OIP.
-Normally, performance at budget will earn a "target" award since budget is set to reflect what the Board believes will represent above average performance for the year versus peers.
+Normally, performance at budget will earn a "target" award since budget is set to reflect what the Board believes will represent above average performance for the year versus our Peer Group.
 However, the Committee may choose to set "target" incentive for performance above or below budget depending on the degree of difficulty in achieving budget in any one year.
 Similarly, the Committee establishes financial objectives for maximum incentive that are well above budget, which is believed to be superior performance for the year.